rubenbe/comfospottwin40/readme.md

 To read/write on the bus, use a waveshare adapter.
 [https://www.waveshare.com/usb-to-rs232-485-ttl.htm?sku=15817](Find it on the waveshare website) Others don't seem to function properly
+Setup:
-I've set the internal jumper to NC.
+* Set the internal jumper to NC.
+* Set the voltage to 5V
+* Only A+ and B- need to be connected.
+GND is not connected.

 To only read from the bus, a cheap RS485 reader is sufficient.